lemire/FastPFor/README.md

 ## Building with make

-You can specify which C++ compiler you are using with the YOURCXX variable.
+You can specify which C++ compiler you are using with the CXX variable.

 e.g., under bash type

-    export YOURCXX=g++-4.7
+    export CXX=g++-4.7
     make

 ### Installing GCC 4.7 under Linux